 Throughout all these topics there will be an emphasis on developing patience, understanding of other’s needs, and a promotion of self-organisation, and working to deadlines.

 Year 8 is a when the focus moves towards the role computers play in the world today with the web, social media and new technologies all examined in detail.
 Areas covered are this year are E Safety and the Safe use of technologies.
-Scratch Programming and Control software provide the pupils with a look at the many ways computers are used in the business and manufacturing.
+Scratch Programming and Control software provide the pupils with a look at the many way’s computers are used in the business and manufacturing.
 Flow charts used in control software used in real life situations like traffic Lights, Air Traffic Control, and new car technologies.
 Another area focused on in year 8 is the use MSOffice now seen as an essential part of everyday life.
-Finally, an introduction to Web design where pupils create a website containing working hyperlinks, text, images and videos.
+Finally, an introduction to Web design where pupils create a website containing working hyperlinks, text, images galleries and video.
 Throughout year 8 an emphasis will be placed on independent learning and individual problem-solving skills.

 Students this year will be asked to develop further the skills they already have and to start combining these to solve problems given in the form of in-depth projects.
 They will also be learning the basics about the internal components of computers and how they work, this will include how computers store and retrieve data, binary coding and logic gates.
 In addition to this, pupils will use more job specific programs to develop their web design and APP programming skills and E safety will be revisited to ensure pupils continue to stay safe.
 Pupils will also begin to learn the general-purpose computer language of Python

 Greater complexity, more information and a more in-depth tasks will test pupils to a higher level.
 The self-management skills expected from students this year will include the ability to set work priorities and to develop the self-discipline to work to them which will start to prepare pupils for their exam course in year 10.